How to support a friend doing exams

 It’s that time of year where you might have a friend doing the Leaving or Junior Cert and you can see the wave of anxiety that pours over them during the two weeks of June.

 It can be hard to know how to help or offer your support during this time but half the battle is letting them know you’re there.

-- Go outdoors.
 If you think your friend has been cooped up for too long, try to bring them for some fresh air and go for a bit of a walk, even if it’s just to the local shop for some of those healthy snacks!